121yaseen/hr-doc-chat-bot/README.md

 ## Security Considerations

-- The application stores uploaded documents locally in the `uploads` directory.
+- The application stores uploaded documents directly in the database as binary data.
-- Document processing happens on the server, and the extracted text is stored in a vector database.
+- Document processing happens on the server, and the extracted text is stored in the database.
 - Authentication is implemented using NextAuth.js.

 ## Troubleshooting Vercel Deployment